shahla4539/Kickstarter-analysis_1/README.md

 ### Limitations
 Kichstarter data has a very minimum information about international campaigns for Louse to understand the trend globaly.
 It mainly provided data on US based plays.

+I would recommend to also find out what type of campaigns people like to pledge for.
+To do so, a table can be created